MODULE 4

 • Look for ways that STT participants and the Goer-Group as a whole can play an ongoing role in holistic community transformation.

-• Serve as an advocate for future partnership and help connect Goer-Group Mission Leaders with the One Collective Catalyst.
+• Serve as an advocate for future partnership and help connect Goer-Group Leaders with the One Collective Catalyst.

 • Glean input from the STT leader/participants and One Collective leaders regarding potential for a partner relationship.